 Amiga Engineering™ Pty Lts is also the Australian agents of the high-quality, Italian-Made, Varmec and Tramec branded gearboxes.
 These items are more cost-effective than well-known brands, yet deliver at least the same service life of our Genat and Wood™ gearboxes.

 Amiga Engineering™ provide the Varmec inline helical gearboxes in cast iron – for durability and longevity for your needs.

 Why choose helical or inline helical gearboxes?

 You will find that in applications requiring higher torque, a helical gearbox provides a better solution.
 Helical gears operate more smoothly and quietly due to the way the teeth interact.
 The teeth on a helical gear cut at an angle to the face of the gear.
 When two of the teeth start to engage, the contact is gradual – starting at one end of the tooth and maintaining contact as the gear rotates into full connection.
 Helical gears are more commonly used in transmission, this is because they can generate large amounts of thrust and use bearings to help support the thrust load.

-Increasing Use Of The Helical Gear In Australia
+Increasing Use Of The Helical Gearboxes In Australia

 Helical gears are one of the most common industrial gear types.
 One of the reasons for their popularity is their ability to be used in numerous applications across different industries.

 The main strength of a helical gear comes from its teeth being set an angle relative to the gear’s axis.
 As a result, the teeth mesh gradually as they come into contact and then engage more as the contact increases.
 This means that there is less load on individual teeth because several teeth are always in contact, resulting in a smoother transition of force from one tooth to the next.
 There is less vibration and noise, reduced shock load and lower levels of wear, even at high-speed operation.
 There is also a larger contact area and hence the gears are stronger compared to straight cut gears ratio with the width of the gear.
 Read More